Why do I use movement?

 - Posture correction is not possible without movement.
 The client himself / herself must learn to come out of his / her old posture and to find a better posture.

-- Increasing the range of motion of a joint, as well as mobilisation of a stuck vertebra, works the best by moving the joint or by having the client move the joint within his or her pain tolerance.
+- Increasing the range of motion of a joint, as well as mobilization of a stuck vertebra, works the best by moving the joint or by having the client move the joint within his or her pain tolerance.

 - Trigger points are usually the result of overload, because of a movement restriction at another place in the body.
 Removal of the movement restriction is the best therapy.
 Also, the treatment of the trigger point itself works best with movement.